SakshamJain258/gestura_website/README.md

 ## 🎨 About The Website

 This is the high-performance, visually premium landing page designed to introduce **Gestura** to the world.
-It showcases the desktop application's capability to bridge communication gaps for Deaf and hard-of-hearing individuals by offering real-time American Sign Language (ASL) transcription directly on video calls.
+It showcases the desktop application's capability to bridge communication gaps for specially-abled, non-vocal individuals who cannot speak by offering real-time American Sign Language (ASL) transcription directly on video calls.

 The site is styled with sleek dark-mode aesthetics, custom micro-animations, and an interactive particle network representing skeletal hand landmarks.